Here is the latest new library news:

 Your Library Is Going Places!

-After years of careful planning, community input and phased construction, the new, enhanced Claverack Free Library and community center is projected to open in late fall 2019.
-The planned opening will be for the library proper.
-Additional funds are needed to fully complete the children’s room, teen room, conference room and community center.
-So much more than a place to lend books, this new library center will connect our community through a vast range of cultural, educational and social events and occasions.
+After years of careful planning, community input and phased construction, the new, enhanced Claverack Free Library and community center will open on Saturday, October 26, 2019 at noon.
+So much more than a place to lend books, this new library will connect our community through a vast range of cultural, educational, and social events and occasions.

 – Funding Update –

-With two significant grants committed from New York state expected in 2019 – paired with generous past support from neighbors, local businesses and private charitable foundations – we are now just $175,000 short of our fundraising goal.
-A number of public and fundraising events are planned leading up to our opening, which will help raise funds needed to cover unforeseen contingencies.
-While naming opportunities remain for significant gifts, each and every donation is valued and brings the opening of the new Claverack Free Library and community center that much closer.
+With the recent receipt of a grant for $302,089 from the New York Department of Education’s Division of Library Development – paired with generous support from neighbors, local businesses and private charitable foundations – we are now just $123,000 short of our fundraising goal.
+Some naming opportunities remain for significant gifts and each and every donation is valued and brings completion of the new Claverack Free Library and community center that much closer.

 It’s important to note that throughout the campaign to raise $2.6 million, no local tax dollars have been or will be applied to the creation of the new library.
 Further, no debt has been incurred in creating this ambitious and exciting new cultural addition for Claverack and the surrounding region.